elemoine/blog/content/fuel-kvm.rst

     $ git checkout e9e6761

 Note that we use `commit e9e6761 <https://github.com/openstack/fuel-qa/commit/6bcec5b14d43e025021ac5ca3f896ff418660902>`_ of ``fuel-qa`` because more recent commits do not work with Fuel 7.
+The `master` branch should work if you use Fuel 8 (not released at time of this writing).

 Install requirements in the virtual environment::